Q: What is Kinship Care?

 Outside of adoption, guardianship is the safest, most stable arrangement for a relative raising a child.
 It provides legal and physical custody.
 It is the legal transfer of custody to someone other than a parent.
 Guardianship does not terminate parental rights, but it does suspend them.
 The advantage to guardianship is control.
 It grants the guardian the legal authority to enroll the child in school, consent to medical treatment, living situations (within the state), and make many other decisions.

 Guardianship has some downsides as well.
 While there is no cost to petition the court for guardianship, there is a cost if you are using a lawyer, and/or your petition is contested, it can be expensive.
-In addition, there are emotional risks.
-You must prove that it is in the child’s best interest to be with you, which means you are building a case against the parent.
+There are limited financial resources for kinship families who have guardianship in NV.

 Q. What are the options for Guardianship in NV?